averkij/lingtrain-homepage/README.md

-<p align="center"><h1>💬 Lingtrain Project</h1></p>
+<p align="center"><h1>💬 Lingtrain</h1></p>

 ❤️⚡️🔋💎

-Welcome to the Lingtrain project!
-This is a community of language lovers and a bunch of tools for learning, creating multilingual parallel books and NLP.
+Welcome to the Lingtrain!
+This is a community of language lovers and a bunch of tools for learning, creating multilingual parallel books and NLP research.